2020 SEO Trends That Will Influence Your Business

 You can optimize this by containing keywords such as “near me” or “address” and “phone number” in one fell swoop, by creating a Google My Business page for your company.

-If you are a small business and want to implement local SEO into your digital marketing strategy but don’t know where to start?
+If you are a small local SEO into your digital marketing into your digital marketing strategy but don’t know where to start?
 Blue Water Marketing SEO Services can help!

 4. Influencers for SEO